smdz-studios/docs-smdz-studio/support.md

 - ✅ The **exact version** of the script and framework.
 - ✅ Full console logs from server startup until the error appears.
 - ✅ Relevant parts of your configuration (with sensitive data removed).
-- ✅ `resmon` screenshots if the bug is related to performance.
+- ✅ `resmon 1` screenshots if the bug is related to performance.

 If a bug is confirmed, reproducible and has a noticeable impact, SMDZ Studios may, at its sole discretion: